Welcome to the 23rd

 They entertained us with their songs and dances.

-Our special thanks to
+Our special thanks to the Hong

-the Hong Kong Yues Clansmen Association; Kenny Yee of
+Kong Yues Clansmen Association; Kenny Yee of

-Southern California; Pauline Tom of Vancouver; George
+Southern California; Pauline Tom of Vancouver;

-with some of their memorable photos.
+providing us with some of their memorable photos.

 Martin Yee, Vancouver

-of Phoenix AZ Celebrate Spring Festival 2010
+Yees of Phoenix AZ Celebrate Spring Festival 2010

 Gung-hay

-Choy! / Gongxi Fa Cai!
+Fat Choy! / Gongxi Fa Cai!

 The Yee Fung-toy Family

-Association of Phoenix, Arizona celebrated the advent
+Association of Phoenix, Arizona celebrated the

-of the time-honored Lunisolar (Agricultural) New Year
+advent of the time-honored Lunisolar (Agricultural)

-family-centered feasting for typically three
+While the family-centered feasting for typically

-consecutive nights (New Year¡¦s Eve, New Year¡¦s, and
+three consecutive nights (New Year¡¦s Eve, New

-Opening-the-Year) would of course have been observed
+Year¡¦s, and Opening-the-Year) would of course have

-at our private residences and restaurants throughout
+been observed at our private residences and

-the Valley of the Sun, according to the different
+restaurants throughout the Valley of the Sun,

-customs of our areas of origin in China, the
+according to the different customs of our areas of

-Association commemorated this premier festival of the
+premier festival of the year with several special

-year with several special events on one date.
+events on one date.

-This year, on Saturday,
+This year, on Saturday, March

-to pay respects to our ancestors in the ceremonial
+pay respects to our ancestors in the ceremonial

 manner that Chinese culture has generally instructed